 Taro Bubble Tea Nutrition

-The nutrition of taro bubble tea is surprisingly high in carbohydrates, most of which comes from sugar, as well as a high level of fat and calories.
+Taro bubble tea, or taro milk tea, is high in calories, most of which come from sugar as well as a high level of fat.
 An 18-ounce serving of this tea provides nearly 500 calories, along with 23 grams of fat, 19 of which are of the saturated fat variety.
 Although many people consume taro root for its protein content, a serving of taro root in this tea will only provide 6 grams of protein.
 While many people think of tea as an inherently healthy drink, this type of bubble tea should not be consumed by anyone who wants to lose weight or is on a strict diet to cut down on fat intake.

 How to Make Taro Bubble Tea?

-If you wish to make your own taro bubble tea at home, it is relatively easy, although a bit more complicated than most “teas”.
+If you wish to make your own taro milk tea at home, it is relatively easy, although a bit more complicated than most “teas”.
 Let’s take a look at the recipe below.